akexorcist/InstantDialog/README.md

 # CoreDialog
-[Android] I'm so for the Android dialog's boilerplate code
+[Android] I'm so lazy for the Android dialog's boilerplate code